The Art and Voyage of Naming a Film Production House

 Trademark costs vary by country but generally range between $225 and $600 in the U.S. for basic filings.

 The worst mistake when naming a production company is choosing a name that is generic, forgettable, or misfront-running about your brand identity and offerings.
-A poorly chosen name can confuse possible clients, fail to touch a chord with your primary customers, and limit your growth opportunities.
+A poorly chosen name can confuse potential clients, fail to touch a chord with your primary customers, and limit your growth opportunities.